-Does the combination of Abemaciblib plus adjuvant endocrine therapy (hormone therapy) decrease the proportion of relapses after surgery in participants with a certain type of breast cancer (advanced hormone receptor-positive), compared to those who have adjuvant endocrine therapy alone?
+Does the combination of Abemaciblib plus adjuvant endocrine therapy (hormone therapy) decrease the proportion of relapses after surgery in participants with a certain type of breast cancer (high risk, early-stage hormone receptor-positive), compared to those who have adjuvant endocrine therapy alone?

 Clinical trials are few and far between in NZ so I was pretty happy to hear I met the criteria and officially became a participant in July last year.
 My breast surgeon had also suggested I try and get on a trial so that I was regularly monitored, another bonus of being part of a clinical trial :)

 This trial itself isn’t blind - so you do know if you are actually taking the drug.
 If you don't get the drug, then you are still monitored and have to come to all the clinic appointments.
 Selection is randomised so you get told after your screening appointment which arm of the trial you are on.
 There is a 50% chance you are taking the drug.